 WELCOME TO THE FARM!

 Pioneer Produce is a small sustainable farm, nestled in the foothills of Kamiak Butte, between Pullman and Palouse.
 We grow a variety of fruits, vegetables, herbs and flowers.
+In addition, we have a flock of around 30 laying hens to provide for on-farm sale of eggs, and are establishing a few honey bee hives.
 As a local food source to the surrounding communities, Pioneer Produce harvests at peak maturity when produce is freshest, best tasting, and most nutritious.
 In the Fall of 2016, we added WSDA licensed jams/jellies, and dehydrated herbs, vegetables, and fruits to our offerings.
 In addition to our delicious produce, we offer a variety of soup mixes, seasoning and dip blends.
 The Dahmen Barn in Uniontown, Wilson Banner Ranch in Clarkston and Gifts on Grand in Pullman carry a limited selection of our shelf-life products.
 All other products are available directly from us through local craft fairs or at the farm.
 Under development is our Pioneer Produce Online Store!
 During the growing season, fresh produce is also available on the farm and at local farmers markets.

 By buying locally, you are ensured the highest quality produce available, supporting the heritage of our rural communities, and helping reduce dependency on fossil fuels and carbon dioxide emissions.
 Thank you for putting your food-buying dollars directly into the hands of food producers!